 Depending on the State laws governing debt collection, you can consider lodging a complaint with your state Attorney General.
 Laws can differ from State to State based on the legislation they pass to govern fair debt collection practices.

-What To Include In Your Complaint?
+What Do You Need To Include In Your Complaint?

 Your complaint should include the following information, and documentation where possible: